Self-associated three-dimensional cones: Solving Wang's equation

 \section{Solving Wang's equation}

-In the previous section we have classified all solutions $(\psi,U)$ of equation \eqref{KillingConditionU}, which led to the non-zero canonical forms $z^k$ and $e^z$ for the holomorphic function $U$ on families of domains $M \subset \mathbb C$.
-In this section we consider the corresponding conformal factor $u$ of the affine metric $h$.
-The real-valued function $u$ has to satisfy both condition \eqref{KillingConditionu} and Wang's equation \eqref{Wangs_equation} and it has to yield a complete metric $h = e^u|dz|^2$ on $M$.
+In the previous section we have classified all solutions $(\psi,U)$ of equation \eqref{KillingConditionU}, which in the case $U \not\equiv 0$ led to the canonical forms $z^k$ and $e^z$ for the holomorphic function $U$ on families of domains $M \subset \mathbb C$.
+In this section we obtain the corresponding real-valued function $u$ by solving \eqref{Wangs_equation}.
+We use condition \eqref{KillingConditionu}, which holds by Lemma \ref{lem:Uclassification}, to reduce Wang's equation to an ODE.
+This ODE turns out to be equivalent to the Painlev\'e III equation, which is considered in more detail in the Appendix.
+The boundary conditions for the solution of the ODE are obtained from the completeness condition on the metric $h = e^u|dz|^2$ on $M$.
+Existence and uniqueness of the solution are guaranteed by Fact \ref{fact:uniqueness}.